-Also, there is a category of research using user location history (recorded in either check-in format or GPS trajectories) to perform travel recommendation in the urban region.
-By considering the geographic information, [De Carolis et al. 2009] developed a mobile recommender system which helps users make a travel plan in urban region.
-Also, [Yin et al. 2010] proposed an automatic trip planning framework by leveraging geo-tagged photos and textual travelogues.
-Moreover, [Hao et al. 2010] proposed a Location-Topic model by learning the local and global topics to mine the locationrepresentative knowledge from a large collection of travelogues, and used this model to recommend the travel destinations.
-[Zheng et al. 2011] proposed a framework, referred to as a hierarchical-graph-based similarity measurement (HGSM) to uniformly model each individual's location history and effectively measure the similarities among users, in this way both friends and travel locations can be recommended.
-[Zheng and Xie 2011] modeled multiple users' location histories with a tree-based hierarchical graph (TBHG) and proposed a HITS (Hypertext Induced Topic Search)-based model to infer the interest level of a location and a user's travel experience (knowledge).
-[Yoon et al. 2012] proposed a social itinerary recommendation by learning from GPS trajectories of both residents and travel experts in a city, which can extract meaningful knowledge about the city.
-[Wei et al. 2012] also presented a Route Inference framework based on Collective Knowledge to construct the popular routes from uncertain trajectories for helping tourists planning trip routes.
-With the consideration of both user preferences and social opinions, [Bao et al. 2012] proposed a novel recommender system can facilitate peoples travel not only near their living areas but also to a city that is new to them.
-[Zheng et al. 2010b; Zheng et al. 2010a; Zheng et al. 2012] developed an integrated and effective mobile recommendation system including three algorithms to answer location-related queries for location-based services.
-Applying parallel computing technology into recommender systems, [Lu et al. 2012] proposed a novel framework named Personalized Trip Recommendation (PTR) to efficiently recommend the personalized trips meeting multiple constraints of users by mining user's check-in behaviors.
+Also, there is a category of research using user location history (recorded in either check-in format or GPS trajectories) to perform travel recommendations in urban regions.
+By considering the geographic information, De Carolis et al. [2009] developed a mobile recommender system that helps users make travel plans in urban regions.
+Also, Yin et al. [2010] proposed an automatic trip-planning framework by leveraging geo-tagged photos and textual travelogs.
+Moreover, Hao et al. [2010] proposed a Location-Topic model by learning the local and global topics to mine the locationrepresentative knowledge from a large collection of travelogs and used this model to recommend the travel destinations.
+Zheng et al. [2011] proposed a framework, referred to as a hierarchical-graph-based similarity measurement (HGSM), to uniformly model each individual's location history and effectively measure the similarities among users; in this way, both friends and travel locations can be recommended.
+Zheng and Xie [2011] modeled multiple users' location histories with a tree-based hierarchical graph (TBHG) and proposed a HITS (Hypertext-Induced Topic Search)-based model to infer the interest level of a location and a user's travel experience (knowledge).
+Yoon et al. [2012] proposed a social itinerary recommendation by learning from GPS trajectories of both residents and travel experts in a city, which can extract meaningful knowledge about the city.
+Wei et al. [2012] also presented a Route Inference framework based on collective lnowledge to construct the popular routes from uncertain trajectories for helping tourists plan trip routes.
+With the consideration of both user preferences and social opinions, Bao et al. [2012] proposed a novel recommender system that can facilitate people's travel not only near their living areas but also to a city that is new to them.
+Zheng et al. [2010, 2010, and 2012] developed an integrated and effective mobile recommendation system including three algorithms to answer location-related queries for location-based services.
+Applying parallel computing technology to recommender systems, Lu et al. [2012] proposed a novel framework named Personalized Trip Recommendation (PTR) to efficiently recommend personalized trips meeting multiple constraints of users by mining users' check-in behaviors.

-Beyond the tourism domain, the fourth category contains the recommendation works which also exploit additional user/item features.
-For example, [Basu et al. 1998] applied the inductive rule learner Ripper to the task of recommending movies using both user ratings and content features.
-Also, [Basilico and Hofmann 2004] designed an SVM-like model with a kernel function that is based on joint features of user ratings as well as attributes of items or users.
-[Singh and Gordon 2008] provided collective matrix factorization for modeling pairwise relational data, where users' ratings can be encoded using relations of movies, movies' genres, and actors' roles in movies.
-Moreover, [Bao et al. 2009] proposed a hybrid recommendation system which combines component recommendation engines at runtime based on user/item features.
-[Cui et al. 2010] built a Feature Interaction Graph (FIG) and employed a probabilistic model based on Markov Random Field to describe the FIG for similarity measure between multimedia Objects.
-[Agarwal and Chen 2010] proposed fLDA, another matrix factorization method to predict ratings in recommender system applications.
-Finally, for academic collaboration recommendation, [Tang et al. 2012] proposed the Cross-domain Topic Learning (CTL) model to highlight the existing relationships of authors through implicit topic layers and publications.
+Beyond the tourism domain, the fourth category contains the recommendation works that also exploit additional user/item features.
+For example, Basu et al. [1998] applied the inductive rule learner Ripper to the task of recommending movies using both user ratings and content features.
+Also, Basilico and Hofmann [2004] designed an SVM-like model with a kernel function that is based on joint features of user ratings as well as attributes of items or users.
+Singh and Gordon [2008] provided collective matrix factorization for modeling pairwise relational data, where users' ratings can be encoded using relations of movies, movies' genres, and actors' roles in movies.
+Moreover, Bao et al. [2009] proposed a hybrid recommendation system that combines component recommendation engines at runtime based on user/item features.
+Cui et al. [2010] built a Feature Interaction Graph (FIG) and employed a probabilistic model based on Markov Random Field to describe the FIG for similarity measure between multimedia Objects.
+Agarwal and Chen [2010] proposed fLDA, another matrix factorization method to predict ratings in recommender system applications.
+Finally, for academic collaboration recommendation, Tang et al. [2012] proposed the Cross-Domain Topic Learning (CTL) model to highlight the existing relationships of authors through implicit topic layers and publications.